 Because of the prevalence of asbestos fireproofing products, a large number of different occupations could potentially be unknowingly exposed to asbestos.
 However, because of the very nature of asbestos fireproofing products, construction workers and firefighters are particularly at risk of exposure to high concentrations of asbestos.
 When buildings are renovated demolished, products that contain asbestos can be damaged.
 When these products are damaged asbestos is released, potentially exposing anyone in the general vicinity to the mineral.

 Asbestos fireproofing spray is a particularly dangerous material.
 When it is first applied, it is a wet, foam-like material.
 As it dries out, it becomes friable.
 Friable means that the material crumbles easily.
 As asbestos fireproofing ages it becomes even more friable, often to the point where even the slightest disturbance will cause exposure.

 Claimants like Timothy Waters and Carroll Marrow developed health problems from encounters with asbestos fireproofing spray.
 Timothy Waters worked as a tile-setter from the 1950s to the 1980s.
 Waters did jobs in close quarters with plasterers spraying fireproofing, specifically using W. R. Grace’s Monokote.
 Years later, in 1986, Waters was diagnosed with asbestosis.
 At trial, W. R. Grace was held responsible for $283,392 in damages.

 Carroll Morrow worked as a plant inspector at Western Electric where Cafco and Spraycraft fireproofing sprays were used from 1950 to 1965.
 Morrow developed mesothelioma from asbestos exposure and died before his trial concluded.
 His case was part of a Baltimore, Maryland, trial of asbestos-related multidistrict consolidation and multiple manufacturers were held responsible, including U. S. Mineral.
 In 1994, Morrow’s wife received $14 million for compensatory damages, personal injuries and injury to the marital relationship.

 Fireproofing spray sold under the brands:

 The World Trade Center’s Asbestos Fireproofing

-Asbestos fireproofing used in the construction of the Twin Towers emitted asbestos dust in the air, following the September 11, 2001, collapse of the towers.
+Asbestos fireproofing was used in the construction of the Twin Towers.
+Asbestos dust was released into the air following the collapse of the towers on September 11, 2001.
 The New York State Department of Health attributes 55 deaths following the event to lung cancer, which may have been caused by asbestos.